Vonage/vonage-dotnet-sdk/README.md

 | Vonage.RequestsPerSecond | Optional.
 Throttle to specified requests per second.                                                                             |
 | Vonage.RequestTimeout    | Optional.
 The timeout (in seconds) applied to every request.
 If not provided, the default timeout will be applied.              |
 | Vonage.UserAgent         | Optional.
 Your app-specific usage identifier in the format of `name/version`.
 Example: `"myApp/1.0"`                             |

-### Test configuration

-Make sure to set `Vonage.Test.RsaPrivateKey` (with a RSA Private Key) in your environment variables.
-Some tests rely on that to verify a token can be created.

-For security reasons, not RSA Private Key is hardcoded in the repository.

 ### Logging